nrfconnect/sdk-sidewalk/doc/setting_up_sidewalk_environment/setting_up_sdk.rst

 Setting up SDK
 ##############

+The Amazon Sidewalk solution from Nordic Semiconductor is based on `nRF Connect SDK v.2.3.0`_.
 The following devices are used throughout this guide in order to create a Sidewalk prototype.

-* `Nordic nRF52840-DK`_ - for both Bluetooth LE and LoRa/FSK applications.
+* `Nordic nRF52840-DK`_ - for both Bluetooth LE and LoRa or FSK applications.
-* `Semtech SX1262 mbed shield eval board`_ - only for LoRa/FSK applications.
+* The `Semtech SX1262MB2CAS eval board`_ - only for LoRa or FSK applications.

-You can set up your device by following one of the installation methods below:
+You can set up your development environment by following one of the installation methods below:

 .. tabs::